Climate of Islamabad: March

-Spring starts and in this month, the weather starts to settle.
-In March the weather turns warmer making it very pleasant.
+Spring starts, and in this month, the weather begins to settle.
+In March, the weather turns warmer making it very pleasant.
 Average relative humidity in this month is about 37%.
-Again Western Disturbance has an effect on the weather, producing rain and hail.
-It causes rains with strong winds.
-Western Disturbance has no timing, it affects the upper and northern parts of Pakistan including Islamabad in every month and season.
-March 2015 set a record rainfall of a massive 331.1 millimetres (13.04 in) at chaklala airport.
-A few strong thunderstorms develop every year during this month and sometimes these can accompanied by dust storms and gusts near hurricane force at 126 kilometres per hour (75 mph).
-Hailstorms are both greater in frequency and intensity during March and weather can quickly change during the day.
-The highest temperature is 36.0 C and the lowest is 0 C. The highest rainfall for March is 333 mm (2015).
+Again, Western Disturbance has an effect on the weather, producing rain and hail.
+It causes rain with strong winds.
+Western Disturbance has no specific timing, it affects the upper and northern parts of Pakistan including Islamabad, in every month and season.
+March 2015 set a record rainfall of a massive 331.1 mm at Chaklala Airport.
+A few strong thunderstorms develop every year during this month, and sometimes these can be accompanied by dust storms and gusts near hurricane force at 126 km/h.
+Hailstorms are both greater in frequency and intensity during March, and weather can quickly change during the day.
+The highest temperature is 36.0 C, and the lowest is 0 C. The highest rainfall for March is 333 mm (2015).

 April

 Another spring month with pleasant temperatures.
-April in Islamabad transitions from warm to hot during day time, while night temperatures begin to move from cool to warm.
-Typically, late April sees a sharp rise in both the day and night time temperatures.
-Mean high during daytime is 30.2 °C (86.4 °F), while nights enjoy a mean of 15.4 °C (59.7 °F).
-Record high for April is a very hot 40.6 °C (105.1 °F) recorded on 29 April 2006 at chaklala airport, on the other hand, a chilly low of 5.1 °C (41.2 °F) on 7 April 1994 have been witnessed.
-The weather at few times gets hot in this month.
-Humidity remains low in this month about 24%.
+April in Islamabad transitions from warm to hot during daytime, while night temperatures begin to move from cool to warm.
+Typically, late April sees a sharp rise in both the day and nighttime temperatures.
+The mean high during the afternoon is 30.2 °C, while mornings enjoy a mean of 15.4 °C. Record high for April is a sweltering 40.6 °C recorded on 29 April 2006 at Chaklala airport; on the other hand, a chilly low of 5.1 °C was witnessed on 7 April 1994.
+The weather at times gets hot in this month.
+Humidity remains low in this month, about 24%.
 While the highest rainfall is 264.5 mm (1983).